 Born in Ferrara in 1988 and grew up in a garden, at 3 years old I fell in love with informatics and dinosaurs.
 At age 8 I discovered my deep fascination for archaeology; that was the period I realised that I wanted to work with ancient stuff, green things, and computers.
-At 16 years old I started drawing digitally: that was the period in which I developed graphic design skills, that came in handy some years later when I started working as a visual designer.
+At 16 years old I started drawing digitally: I started developing some graphic design skills, that came in handy years later when I started working as a visual designer.

 I obtained a bachelor and a master’s degree in Quaternary, Prehistory and Archaeology at the University of Ferrara, having both my dissertations about plants.
 After 3 years spent engaging with community archaeology and graphics-related projects, I felt there was something missing.
 I had a bee in my bonnet; I wanted more scientific knowledge to balance my profile, in order to understand in which field pursuing an academic career.